Domestic sourcing: 'I'm backing Britain'

 I'm backing Britain is one of the most famous Buy British campaigns, dating back to the late 1960s; it was triggered by five secretaries who volunteered to work an extra half an hour a day to show their contribution to the economy.
 With the approval from the government, as well as support from the mainstream media, it became a patriotic campaign in an attempt to boost the economy at that time.
 However, a few months later, with no sign of any boom in the economy; enthusiasm soon died down in the country, yet it still remains an iconic example of 'Buy British' campaigning.

 John Lewis's £72m Buy British campaign

-John lewis launched a Buy British campaign in 2013, with £72 million more business with UK supplier, there is also significant growth in John lewis's Uk supplier from 132 to 207 firms in 2012 to 2013.
+John Lewis launched a Buy British campaign in 2013, with £72 million more business with UK supplier, there is also significant growth in John lewis's Uk supplier from 132 to 207 firms in 2012 to 2013.
 The campaign encourage and brings back more British manufactured business.

 Buy Australian campaigns

 Buy West Eat Best is a campaign that was developed by the Department of Agriculture and Food (Western Australia) to promote the sale of West Australian grown food produce.

-Commencing in May 2008, all retailers in the state were invited to join the campaign, with Woolworths and Coles supporting the initiative.
+Commencing in May 2008, all retailers in the state were invited to join the campaign, with the Woolworths and Coles conglomerates supporting the initiative.